fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_5_part2.md

 Solution notebook for this lab can be found at `~/work/nlp-generative-ai-bootcamp/Lab05/creating-images-with-dall-e.ipynb`

-# Setting Up the OpenAI API in Google Colab
+# Setting Up the OpenAI API

-First things first, we need to set up our environment to communicate with OpenAI's API.
-This is how you can do it in Google Colab:
+First things first, we need to set up our environment to communicate with OpenAI's API:

 ```
 !pip install openai